perpetual-protocol/perp-docs/docs/Interfaces/ICollateralManager.md

     uint24 liquidationRatio
   )
 ```
-/ @notice Emitted when owner init or update the liquidation ratio,
+Emitted when owner init or update the liquidation ratio,
         the value presents the max repaid ratio of the collateral liquidation.